Liberty Party (United States, 1840): Decline, 1849–60

-In 1855, as the Free Soil movement was in the process of being absorbed into the growing Republican Party, Smith and other Liberty Party veterans met at Syracuse, New York; lamenting the inadequacy of free soilism and the inefficacy of Garrisonian moral suasion, they declared, "the Liberty Party is the only political party in the land, that insists on the right and duty to wield the political power of the nation for the overthrow of every part and parcel of American Slavery."
+In 1855, as the Free Soil movement was in the process of being absorbed into the growing Republican Party, Smith and other Liberty Party veterans met at Syracuse, New York.
+Lamenting the inadequacy of free soilism and the failure of Garrisonian moral suasion, they declared, "the Liberty Party is the only political party in the land, that insists on the right and duty to wield the political power of the nation for the overthrow of every part and parcel of American Slavery."
 The convention narrowly decided against arming antislavery militants in Kansas and approved a declaration demanding the immediate abolition of slavery by the national government, affirming the antislavery character of the Constitution, and promising an "aggressive [...] contest with the slave power."
-The party nominated Smith for president in 1856; Samuel McFarland was nominated for vice president.
+A later gathering nominated Smith for president in 1856; Samuel McFarland was nominated for vice president.
 The pair received 321 popular votes, all from New York and Ohio.
+Following the election, the Liberty Party held its final convention at Syracuse on September 30, 1857, before merging with the new Radical Abolitionist Party.

+Smith ran for governor of New York in 1858 with the support of Radical Abolitionists and other reformers on the People's state ticket.
+While observers predicted Smith could poll between 25,000 and 50,000 votes, his final result was less than 6,000.
 Smith made his final bid for the presidency in 1860; once again, McFarland was the party's vice presidential candidate.
-They received 176 votes in three states: 35 from Illinois, five from Indiana, and 136 from Ohio.
+The ticket received 176 votes in three states: 35 from Illinois, five from Indiana, and 136 from Ohio.
 The election was won by Abraham Lincoln, who went on to serve as president during the American Civil War.
 In later years, Smith, Douglass, and other veterans of the Liberty League would join Lincoln's Republican Party, driving the party to ratify the Thirteenth Amendment and to support the rights of freed people during Reconstruction.